pnsssanand/anandportfolio/replit.md

-# Portfolio Application
+# Anand Pinisetty - Portfolio Website

 ## Overview

-This is a modern portfolio website for Anand Pinisetty, built as a full-stack application using React, TypeScript, and Express.js.
+This is a modern portfolio website for **Anand Pinisetty**, built as a full-stack application using React, TypeScript, and Express.js.
 The application showcases professional experience, projects, skills, and provides a contact form.
 It features a luxury dark theme with animated UI components and includes an admin dashboard for content management.

+**Created by:** Anand Pinisetty

 ## User Preferences